goschtl/zope/zope2book/trunk/source/DTML.rst

 and displaying content.
 While it may be possible to implement complex algorithms in DTML, it is often painful.

-For example, let's suppose you want to write a web page which displays a representation of the famous `Fibonacci sequence
+For example, let's suppose you want to output some text which displays a representation of the famous `Fibonacci sequence
 <http://www.mathacademy.com/pr/prime/articles/fibonac/index.asp>`_.
 You would not want to write the program that actually makes the calculation of the Fibonacci numbers by writing DTML.
 It could be done in DTML, but the result would be difficult to understand and maintain.
-However, DTML is perfect for describing the page that the results of the Fibonnacci calculations are inserted into.
+However, DTML is perfect for describing the output that the results of the Fibonnacci calculations are inserted into.
 You can "call out" from DTML to Script (Python) objects as necessary and process the results of the call in DTML.
-For example, it is `trivial in Python <http://docs.python.org/tutorial/introduction.html>`_ (search for the word Fibonacci on this page) to implement a Fibonacci sequence generator, and trivial in DTML to create a dynamic web page which shows these numbers in a readable format.
+For example, it is `trivial in Python <http://docs.python.org/tutorial/introduction.html>`_ (search for the word Fibonacci on this page) to implement a Fibonacci sequence generator, and trivial in DTML to create some dynamic output which shows these numbers in a readable format.
 If you find yourself creating complex and hard-to-understand logic in DTML, it's likely time to explore the the Zope features which allow you to script "logic" in Python, while letting DTML do the